sandialabs/faodel/src/whookie/README_Whookie.md

 receives an http request for a particular hook, it passes the hook a list of URL arguments that were supplied in the request and expects the hook to generate an html response that is shipped back to the requester.
-Whookie is used in FAODEL for debugging purposes (eg getting status information about the rank) as well as simple communication (eg, passing RDMA keys between a pair of nodes during connect in OpBox).
+Whookie is used in Faodel for debugging purposes (eg getting status information about the rank) as well as simple communication (eg, passing RDMA keys between a pair of nodes during connect in OpBox).